my-terneo/terneo-api/source/en/schedule.rst

 The argument is a two-dimensional array with a minimum of one period.

 Each period consists of pairs of values:
   * number of minutes since the beginning of the day
   * temperature is 1/10 degree

 The maximum number of periods is set by the `maxSchedulePeriod` parameter for version 2.3 is always = 16.

-For example set the 2nd period to 8:00 -> 28C, 18:00 -> 18C on Wednesday:
+For example, set two periods on Wednesday: *8:00 -> 28 °C*, *18:00 -> 18 °C*:

 .. code-block:: json